Panyaprach/task360/README.md

 *PATCH* | tasks/{id}/status | change a task status | `204` when success, `400` when failed
 *DELETE* | tasks/{id} | delete a task by id | `204` when success, `400` when failed

+Because of the task status had only two status, So the `PATCH` status does not need a request body.
 > **Note:** When an application has trouble will return the cause of the trouble.

 #### Sample Model